Jump to a group:

 Students in enabling programs bring a richness and diversity to our universities, but they may also arrive with numerous challenges.
-For a variety of reasons, students may seek support and advice in regard to their non-academic challenges (such as mental health issues) from their lecturers and tutors, rather than from psychologists and counsellors.
-The NAEEA SIG on Mental Health explores the area of student wellbeing in enabling programs; what do we (or could we) do as enabling educators to support our students’ wellbeing?
-We are also interested in the experiences of academic staff in teaching and supporting enabling students; what are the challenges and protective factors for staff?
-Our SIG meets every two months (via Skype) to share experiences, strategies and ideas from the literature.
+For a variety of reasons, students may seek support and advice regarding their non-academic challenges (such as mental health issues) from their lecturers and tutors, rather than from psychologists and counsellors.
+The NAEEA SIG on Mental Health explores the area of student wellbeing in enabling programs and considers the roles of academic staff in supporting enabling students.

 Science, Technology, Engineering & Maths (STEM)

 Are you someone who is passionate about inspiring more students to consider studying STEM subjects at university?
-If you are, we’re here to put you in touch with a network of likeminded people!
+We believe that STEM offers endless opportunities, drives innovation, and empowers individuals to shape progressive and technologically advanced future.